 With respect to this third point, the NCBC has advised very high thresholds of proportionality and moral certitude since it is sure that the pre-viable child will not survive following induction.
-Accordingly, the NCBC has maintained that previable delivery can only be legitimate when, in the clinician's medical judgment, (1) the pathological condition of the mother resulting from the pregnancy-related condition has progressed to a point where further delay would surely result in the mother's death, and (2) no alternative medical interventions that can save the life of both mother and child are available.12 The following example can help to explain this point.
+Accordingly, the NCBC has maintained that previable delivery can only be legitimate when, in the clinician's medical judgment, (1) the pathological condition of the mother resulting from the pregnancy-related condition has progressed to a point where there is a moral certitude of significant risk to the mother's life, and (2) no alternative medical interventions that can save the life of both mother and child are available.
+The following example can help to explain this point.